hamzabelmokht/Automation-Project-Terraform/README.md

-Midterm project for terraform IAC automation
+Midterm project for terraform IAC automation with MS Azure